Students are not required to submit standardized test scores (ACT or SAT) as part of their application to St. Thomas.

 If you’re admitted to St. Thomas, you will be considered for merit-based scholarships no matter if you submitted your test scores or not.

-Standardized test scores WILL NOT be factored into these scholarship calculations in any way.
 A student's academic performance in high school will be the primary factor in determining the amount awarded.

 After an admission decision is made and you’ve chosen to become a Tommie, we may ask you to submit official ACT or SAT score results (if you’ve taken a standardized test).
 We may use these scores for placement purposes (to determine the courses you will take at St. Thomas in math or English) or for analysis of our incoming class.
 Sending scores for this reason after admission will never impact your admission decision or merit scholarship amount.